GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 You can clearly see what the file is about, the version and when the file was created.
 The convention will allow you to add additional files that can be easily searched based off the file name.

-TIP! **Do not** use punctuation, upper case or special characters as this may alter the file order
+**TIP!** DO NOT use punctuation, upper case or special characters as this may alter the file order

 **Second example of a file name convention**